-I’ve tried them all: Vice, Bridgestone, Callaway, Noodle and Taylormade, and keep coming back to the #1 ball in golf.
+I’ve tried them all: Vice, Bridgestone golf ball, Callaway golf ball, Noodle and Taylormade golf ball, and keep coming back to the #1 ball in golf.
 Comfort is critical to making good golf swings and hitting solid putts.
 It’s important to believe in your equipment.
 We’ve all had that club that feels good in our hands and consistently hit it well.
 Some people even rely on particular ball markers or divot tools.
 Whatever it takes to feel good and play well — golfers will do it.

 Perhaps nothing is more important than the ball.
 We switch clubs regularly, but the ball is constant.
 For me, the Titleist logo looks good and I believe in it.
 If there is any problem at all with the Titleist ProV, it’s the price which is around $50 a dozen.
 I like the ProV because it feels good, it checks on greens, it comes off the putter nicely, it feels good off the driver and around the greens.